Vestibular Physio Clinic

 • Association of Chartered Physiotherapists Interested in Vestibular Rehabilitation (ACPIVR)

-• At Vestibular physio clinic, our aim is to arrive at the diagnosis following comprensive assessment before treating it.
+• At Vestibular Physio Clinic, our aim is to arrive at the diagnosis following comprehensive assessment before treating it.

-• Considerable amount of time is spent educating our patients on their condition and expectations of the proposed customized vestibular rehab treatment.
+• Considerable time is spent educating our patients on their condition and expectations of the proposed customised vestibular rehab treatment.

 • BPPV